ionic-team/ionic-app-scripts/README.md

 ## All Available Tasks

-These tasks are available within `ionic-app-scripts` and can be added to NPM scripts or any Node command.
+These tasks are available within `ionic-app-scripts` and can be added to npm scripts or any Node command.

 | Task       | Description                                                                                         |
 |------------|-----------------------------------------------------------------------------------------------------|